cloudblog004/fantasticfoodies/content/en/posts/1102-easiest-way-to-make-favorite-hashbrown-cassorole.md

 - "1 box corn flakes"
 recipeinstructions:
 - "preheat oven to 375°F"
-- "mix sour cream, hashbrowns, cream of chicken, and salt &amp; pepper in a large bowl"
+- "mix sour cream, hashbrowns, cream of chicken, and salt & pepper in a large bowl"
 - "then put the mix into a 13 by 9 pan"
 - "put it in the oven for 45 min."
 - "for the last 5 min, put the corn flakes on top where its just lightly covered and put the melted butter on top of the corn flakes"